stianfro/blog/content/en/posts/registry-mirror-1.md

 ### PersistentVolumeClaim

-If you want to persist the cache that is gradually built up by the you will want to mount
+If you want to persist the cache that is gradually built up by the registry, you can use a volume and mount it to `/var/lib/registry`:

 ```yaml
 apiVersion: v1